Today’s readings.. (Job 39), (Malachi 1), (Revelation 17,18),

 The prophet’s message is, “You bring what has been taken by violence or is lame or sick, and this you bring as your offering!
 Shall I accept that from your hand? says the LORD.
 Cursed be the cheat who has a male in his flock, and vows it, yet sacrifices to the Lord what is blemished.”
-[Ch.1 v.13,14]
+[Malachi 1:13,14]

 Have these words any application today for those who say they believe and serve God?
-They certainly have!
+It certainly has!
 While there is no temple for us to bring our offerings, there is a spiritual temple.
-Paul wrote, “We are the temple of the living God; as God said, I will make my dwelling among them …” [2 Corinthians 6 v.16].
+Paul wrote, “we are the temple of the living God; as God said, I will make my dwelling among them …” [2 Corinthians 6:16].
 Paul made the same point to the believers at Ephesus saying that, “In him you also are being built together into a dwelling place for God by the Spirit.”
-[Ch.
-2 v.
-22]
+[Ephesians 2:22]

-So if we only wearily give to God our ‘left over’ time will not God also say of us, “I have no pleasure in you … I will not accept an offering”.
+So if we only give to God our ‘left over’ time will not God also say of us, “I have no pleasure in you … I will not accept an offering”.
 If we struggle to fit in time, and often do not succeed, in joining with fellow believers in acts of worship and in the reading and study of God’s word, will God not have the same attitude toward us as he did in the days of Malachi?
-If we make a New Year’s resolution on this – how quickly will it be broken?
-It depends on how well we sense the presence of God.
-As we read the climax of the book of Job we will see a challenging lesson there.
+If we make a New Year’s resolution on this how quickly will it be broken?
+It depends on how well we sense the presence of God and the climax of the book of Job gives us a lesson on this.